 Involves trapping atoms with lasers and investigating the properties of laser-cooled atoms.
 The course includes a set of lectures that cover theoretical concepts including basic properties of two-level atoms, radiation pressure, the laser cooling force, magnetic trapping, and the dipole force.
-Integrated with: GS/PHYS 5062 3.0

-Required Text: No Textbook Required - Lab Manual.
+Reference: No Textbook Required - Lab

+Manual.